 Always allow extra time for photo stops!
 The continually changing light and dramatic landscape will have you constantly stopping in amazement!
 Also, take note that high winds and prolific wildlife can make driving challenging in some parts of Patagonia.
 Drive cautiously at all times.

-Far from the glaciers and alpine forests in Patagonia, the northern provinces of Tucuman, Salta and Jujuy offer a very different image of Argentina.
-Here you will find cacti-studded canyons, arid plains and richly coloured hills.
+Far from the glaciers and alpine forests in Patagonia, the northern provinces of Tucuman, Salta, and Jujuy offer a very different image of Argentina.
+Here you will find cacti-studded canyons, arid plains, and richly coloured hills.
 Pick up your hire car in Salta and spend a few days driving north to the cute adobe towns of Tilcara and Purmamarca, where you can see the Seven-Coloured Hill.
 Then, head west along Route 52 for the magnificent Salinas Grandes, a huge expanse of salt located at 3,450m above sea level.
 Continue south to San Antonio de los Cobres where you can see the incredible Polvorilla Aqueduct.
 From here you can return to Salta for a few days exploring this beautiful colonial city and enjoying some of northern Argentina’s culinary delights.

 For the next leg of your road trip, you will be heading south and then west again along Route 33.
 This spectacular journey takes in some of the most memorable sections of the drive.
 You’ll pass through the Cuesta del Obispo (Bishop’s Slope) and the striking Cardones National Park, before hitting Recta del Tin Tin, a super straight stretch of road that runs for more than 18km.
-Arrive to the village of Cachi and stay overnight.
+Arrive in the village of Cachi and stay overnight.
 Or head south to Molinos and check out the amazing James Turrell Museum at Estancia Colome.
-Your next destination is the wine-growing region of Cafayate, a lovely place to base yourself for a few days whilst sampling the excellent local torrontes and malbec varieties.
+Your next destination is the wine-growing region of Cafayate, a lovely place to base yourself for a few days whilst sampling the excellent local Torrontes and Malbec varieties.

 From Cafayate, you can return to Salta along the beautiful Quebrada de Cafayate.
-Alternatively, continue south and east, crossing the stunning Calchaquies Range to descend through cloud forest into San Miguel de Tucuman.
+Alternatively, continue south and east, crossing the stunning Calchaquies Range to descend through the cloud forest into San Miguel de Tucuman.